Music and Performing Arts @ ONE

 Annual College Production

 Each year the college stages a production combining all of the performing arts.
-In previous years we have staged productions of Hairspray, Little Shop Of Horrors and A Midsummer Night's Dream.
+In previous years we have staged productions of Hairspray, Little Shop Of Horrors, A Midsummer Night's Dream and Rent.
 The production is open to all students in the college and auditions are held at the start of the first term.